wyplay/pytracemalloc/README.rst

 Classes
 -------

-* DisplayUncollectable: Display uncollectable objects.
+* DisplayUncollectable: Display uncollectable objects, see the documentation of gc.garbage.
+Use gc.set_debug(gc.DEBUG_SAVEALL) to display all deleted objects.
   Methods:

   - display(): display uncollectable objects